 You may ask people who have knowledge about the incidents in question or corroborative evidence to testify at the full order hearing.
 Any testimony should be related and relevant to the reasons for the protection order request.
-You may present written affidavits or statements of witnesses using the Declaration Form included with the petition packet.
-However, keep in mind that live testimony may be more helpful to the court than a written statement.
+You should present written statements of witnesses using the Declaration Form included with the petition packet.
+However, keep in mind that live testimony may be more helpful to the Judge than a written statement.

 You may present physical items in order to prove your side of the case.
-If you bring digital evidence, you must either have it printed out on paper or on a CD/ DVD that can be admitted and kept by the court as part of the record.
-If you plan to present digital evidence, you should bring a way to play that evidence to the court (such as a laptop) in case the court does not have the program needed to play that evidence.
+If you bring digital evidence, you must either have it printed out on paper or on a CD/ DVD/Flashdrive that can be admitted and kept by the Court as part of the record.
+If you plan to present digital evidence, you should bring a way to play that evidence to the Court (such as a laptop) or the Judge will not be able to see it.
 Some examples of items that you might present include: Police reports, medical records, photographs, bills/invoices, letters, emails, voicemail messages, and video.
 You bear the burden of presenting your side of the case.
 The Judge and clerks are not allowed to do that work for you.

 You must have three copies of anything you plan to show to the Judge (1) for yourself; (2) for the other party; and (3) a copy for the Judge/court file.
-Providing this evidence in advance of the hearing to the other party will prevent delays.
-You may drop off a copy of any evidence to the Bainbridge Island Municipal Court clerk in advance of your hearing and the clerk will contact the other party regarding pick up, if the clerk has contact information for that party.
+Providing this evidence in advance of the hearing to the Court and the other party will prevent delays.
+You may drop off a copy of any evidence to the clerk in advance of your hearing and the clerk will contact the other party regarding pick up, if the clerk has contact information for that party.
 If you fail to bring adequate copies, the clerk will charge you for any copies requested at 50 cents per page.

-SAVIN Protective Order Brochure- Be notified when your order is served on the respondent.
+SAVIN Protective Order Brochure (PDF) - Be notified when your order is served on the respondent.